 Prepping for Beginners: A Guide to Get You Started

 Many of us have been prepping for a long time.
 We may not know everything, but we are learning each day.
-Since the pandemic, I have seen more newbies that just aren’t sure how to get started.
+In the last few years, I have seen more newbies unsure of how to get started in their emergency preparedness journey.

-So, I decided to write a prepping for beginners guide that will get those who are just starting out on the right path.
+So, I decided to write a prepping guide for beginners to help those who are just starting to move forward on the right path.

 Prepping for Beginners

-The first thing I can say is that you just have to start!
-You can start with limited money, you can start with $100, but you just have to start.
-Below, I am going to share with you how to get started!
-My friend, Matt, just told me about this company for #10 cans.
-Be sure and look for the #10 section for the best prices.
-MRE Depot Food Storage
+The first thing I can say is that you have to start at some time!
+You can start with limited money, like $100, and buy one can at a time, but you just have to start.
+Below, I’m going to share with you how to get started!

 Prepping for Beginners – Water

-When you start out, the first thing you want to do is start storing water!
+When you start putting together your disaster supplies kit, the first thing you want to do is start storing water!
 You can only live 3 to 5 days without water.
-That means if the water supply is tainted, such as in Flint, Michigan, you need to have water to drink.
+That means if the water supply is tainted, such as in Flint, Michigan, years ago, you need to have water to drink.

-The American Red Cross recommends storing 1-gallon of water per person per day.
-That means if you have 5 people, you will want 5-gallons of water stored for each day.
-When starting out, I would begin by having at least a 3 week supply of water.
+The American Red Cross recommends storing 1 gallon of water per person per day.
+That means if you have 5 family members, you’ll want 5 gallons of water stored for each day.
+When starting out, I would begin by having at least a 3-week supply of water.
 So, you do the math for your family.

-BUT, you know I like to store 4-gallons of water per person per day.
+BUT, I suggest that my readers store 4 gallons of water per person per day.
 My calculations for a family of five would be 20 gallons for one day.
-Three days would be 60-gallons, so please do the math for your family.
+Three days would be 60 gallons, so please do the math for your family.
+You may or may not use all four gallons daily, but it’s better to have it than be dehydrated.

 Be prepared the right way with enough water to live safely.
-We need water for drinking, cooking, washing clothes and dishes, to name a few.
+We need water for drinking, cooking, limited laundry chores, and to maintain personal hygiene and sanitation efforts, to name a few.
 Just start slowly storing water for your family.

 Do you have to buy all this water at once?